Markov partitions for toral $\mathbb{Z}^2$-rotations featuring Jeandel-Rao Wang shift and model sets

 This part is divided into 5 sections.
-After introducing dynamical systems and subshifts, we define the symbolic representations of toroidal $\Z^2$-rotations from a topological partition of the 2-torus.
+After introducing dynamical systems and subshifts, we define the symbolic representations of toral $\Z^2$-rotations from a topological partition of the 2-torus.
 We introduce a one-to-one map from the 2-torus to symbolic representations and a factor map from symbolic representations to the 2-torus.
-We show that the factor map provides an isomorphism between symbolic dynamical systems and toroidal $\Z^2$-rotations.
+We show that the factor map provides an isomorphism between symbolic dynamical systems and toral $\Z^2$-rotations.